lqc/thinkcspy/source/modules.rst

         >>> import this

-   What does Tim Peter's have to say about namespaces?
+   What does Tim Peters have to say about namespaces?

 #.
 Give the Python interpreter's response to each of the following from a